Hello, you have come here looking for the meaning of the word

 fascinator (plural fascinators)

-- A fascinating person or thing.
+- (literal) A fascinating person or thing.

 2009 January 18, Charles Isherwood, “Hedda Forever: An Antiheroine for the Ages”, in New York Times:A more repellent personality would be hard to imagine, and yet Hedda Gabler is one of the eternal fascinators of the world stage.

-6 May 2023, Chloe Mac Donnell, “Coronation fashion sprang few surprises – but all eyes were on Penny Mordaunt”, in The Guardian:Westminster Abbey was peppered with everything from neat pillbox hats to netted fascinators.
+2023 May 6, Chloe Mac Donnell, “Coronation fashion sprang few surprises – but all eyes were on Penny Mordaunt”, in The Guardian:Westminster Abbey was peppered with everything from neat pillbox hats to netted fascinators.

-- (dated, US) A type of wool or lace headscarf
+- (dated, US) A type of wool or lace headscarf.

 References